In a hot skillet, add olive oil and saute fennel

 Remove the heads of the sardines and pull out the backbones and entrails.
-Select a few sardines, for garnish
+Select a few sardines

-In the skillet with the caramelized fennel, add the onions, currants, tomatoes
+In the skillet with the caramelized fennel, add the onions, currants

 .
 Add the reserved sardines and cook, stirring occasionally with a wooden spoon, until the sardines have broken into pieces and are thoroughly mixed into the sauce, about 10 to15 minutes.
 If the sauce appears too thick at this point, add a little of the pasta cooking water.

 Bring 6 quarts of water and 2 tablespoons of salt to a rolling boil

 and cook until tender but still al dente

 .
 Drain the cooked pasta into a large serving bowl, add 3/4 of the sauce and stir to combine.
 Top with the remaining sauce and the fried sardines.
 This pasta